The plan was in motion.

 But Thompson’s business is just one venture being developed at the center, now located at 860 Worcester Road.
 Previously, the center was housed in the Jonathan Maynard building on Vernon Street, but in 2016 it moved to the bigger space.
 At that point, Krim brought Hardie on to serve as his replacement as the center’s director.

 Hardie is a graduate of Tufts University and the M.I.T.
-Sloan School of Business.
+Sloan School of Management.
 Before joining FSU, Hardie developed hybrid models similar to the Innovation Centers throughout the country.

 “He has run businesses and raised millions of dollars,” Krim said.
 “He’s a good teacher and he’s a very good leader.”